arasruislam/CU-HMS/README.md

 ## Future Potential

 While this project currently operates without a database, it has been designed with flexibility to expand.
 In the future, a database can be integrated to store user and appointment data persistently.
 Additional features like billing, patient medical records, and notifications can also be added.

-This system introduces your team to core software engineering concepts and provides a stepping stone to more complex systems in the future.